DHTMLX/scheduler-docs/data/initialization.md

 }
 ~~~

-For the **Commercial, Enterprise or Ultimate** creating a new [scheduler object](multiple_per_page.md#destructorofscheduleranddataprocessorinstances) instead of the global instance is recommended:
+For the **Commercial, Enterprise or Ultimate** versions creating a new [scheduler object](multiple_per_page.md#destructorofscheduleranddataprocessorinstances) instead of the global instance is recommended:

 ~~~js
 import React, { Component } from 'react';